 Five factors matter most: your timeline, your vendor team, your guest communication, your weather backup plan, and your willingness to let go of controlling every detail from thousands of miles away.

 Tip #1: Start vendor searches 12-18 months out.
-According to Polka Dot Wedding, local vendors who know your venue’s quirks book fast, especially during peak season.
+Local vendors who know your venue’s quirks book fast, especially during peak season, as Polka Dot Wedding notes.

 Tip #2: Build in buffer days.
 Allocate a full day for vendor setup at your venue, particularly for private properties or outdoor spaces.
 Terrain, weather, and unfamiliar roads eat time.

 Tip #3: Always have a Plan B and Plan C for weather.
 Tropical destinations carry rainy season risks.
-According to 1754 House, couples who skip backup plans face the most stressful day-of surprises.
+Couples who skip backup plans face the most stressful day-of surprises, as 1754 House notes.

 Tip #4: Accept that remote venues add complexity.
 Boat access, mountain roads, airport distance.
 These aren’t dealbreakers, but they require honest planning.
 Budget extra time for guest transport between ceremony and reception sites.